UKHSA-Internal/coronavirus-dashboard-metadata/modals/cardMetadata/testing/cardTestingAndCapacity.md

 ### Daily and cumulative testing capacity

-Estimated number of tests that can be performed based on staff availability and other resources.
+Estimated number of lab-based tests that can be performed based on staff availability and other resources.

 {inc:base/testingCapacity.md|modals}